reefer42/Xkaliber-repo/README.md

 8/19/25

-added support for pied tts voice changer and HANDHELD DAEMON FOR TDP AND BUTTON CONTROLS.
+added 2 new packages: pied tts voice changer and HANDHELD DAEMON FOR TDP AND BUTTON CONTROLS.
 THE PACKAGE FOR HHD IS IN OUR REPO BE SURE TO UPDATE

 <img width="1280" height="800" alt="Screenshot_20250819_115653" src="https://github.com/user-attachments/assets/97315787-0f69-4041-ad75-967f7b6ed897" />